-Trying To Prevent Evictions, One Door Knock At A Time
+Trying to Prevent Evictions One Door Knock at a Time

-Falatic and Powaski – both wearing masks – explain they’re with the Cleveland chapter of the Democratic Socialists of America (DSA), and the reason they’re there: The landlord has filed an eviction order.
+Falatic and Powaski – both wearing masks – explain they’re with the Cleveland chapter of the Democratic Socialists of America (DSA), and the reason why they’re there: The landlord has filed an eviction order.

 “Are you going to be attending your hearing?
 You could potentially be hooked up with legal representation for free; either way, you should still probably attend the court date,” Falatic said.

 Still, there are some success stories.
-Powaski said that on multiple occasions, tenants have told DSA members they weren’t even aware of an eviction before DSA members stopped by their home.
+Powaski said that on multiple occasions, tenants have told DSA members they weren’t even aware of an eviction before DSA members stopped by their homes.
 Plus, some people have been connected to Cleveland’s Right to Counsel program.

-“We had a woman [who] qualified for a lawyer through the Right To Counsel program,” said Powaski, communications director for the Cleveland DSA.
+“We had a woman (who) qualified for a lawyer through the Right To Counsel program,” said Powaski, who is communications director for the Cleveland DSA.
 “They hooked her up with an attorney and she attended her hearing via Zoom.
 She said her landlord got caught lying about her rent payment.
 She was allowed to stay in the property, and she has until December to pay back the rent for July that she owes.”

 Legal Aid has handled about 150 cases that qualified under the Right to Counsel ordinance since June, Shakarian said.
 Since Cleveland Housing Court went back into session in June, a total of about 1,700 evictions have been filed in the court, according to records analyzed by the Eviction Lab project housed at Princeton University.

 Despite the assistance, evictions are still being granted.
 In September, Scott said 344 eviction cases were filed, with 180 granted; in August, 437 were filed and 164 were granted.
-At the same time, plenty of cases did get resolved through the court’s mediation program – almost 80 in August, for example.
+At the same time, plenty of cases did get resolved through the court’s mediation program, (almost 80 in August, for example).
 Typically, tenants agree to move out in those situations while the landlord agrees to drop the case.

 “Nobody talks to these people face to face,” Falatic said.
 “They just get sent papers with a ton of small text information in it.
 When you’re really exhausted and beaten down… that method of delivery is not good enough.”